lis365b/data_analysis/data_prep_python_cheatsheet.md

 data = data.transpose(as_index = False)
 ```

-Chose whether to transpose the columns as index or not
+Chose whether to transpose the columns as index or not.

 **Pivot a dataframe:**